 The idea that ingesting all the data and enabling all the use cases is the best approach to security monitoring is something we have explored time and time again here on this blog.
 So I thought, instead of just ranting about it, let’s show you how I would go about doing it.
 For this purpose I have create a mock company, which I will present, and a mock infrastructure.
 I will then go through the process of determining what data sources to use for what purpose, where to prioritize developing use cases and how to plan for the future.

-I will also touch a little bit on threat modelling.
+I will also touch a little bit on threat modeling.
 For those of you who are adept at this, please bear with me.
-I’ve dumbed it down quite a bit, but I think it’s important to show how threat modelling can be used in a practical sense for small and medium sized companies.
+I’ve dumbed it down quite a bit, but I think it’s important to show how threat modeling can be used in a practical sense for small and medium sized companies.

 Table of Contents